-Specific Outcomes (On completion of this course, the student should be able to:) Assessment Criteria (What evidence must the student provide to show that they are competent?
-The student must be able to:) evidence will be gathered in the following way.
-The Understand and explain the essential elements of a valid contract of sale. - Define the two essential elements of a contract of sale Describe and explain the requirements that have to be satisfied for these elements to exist Demonstrate an understanding of the court decisions that have authoritatively determined what the various elements and requirements are. - Write short essays, supported by authority, explaining the requirements that have to be met for one of the elements to be satisfied Write case notes on the leading precedents discussed and examined during the course.
+Specific Outcomes (On completion of Assessment Criteria (What Assessment Tasks (The

+this course, the student should be able evidence must the student evidence will be gathered in

+to:) provide to show that they are the following way.
+The

+competent?
+The student must student may be expected to:)

+be able to:)

+Understand, analyse and evaluate the - Define and discuss the two - Use all these techniques in

+essential elements of a valid contract of essential elements of a contract presenting written answers to

+sale. of sale. authentic problem-type

+- Explain, analyse, scenario questions.

+compare/contrast, distinguish

+the requirements that have to be

+satisfied for these elements to

+exist.

+- Demonstrate a critical

+understanding of the court

+decisions that have

+authoritatively determined what

+the various elements and

+requirements are.

-1 Understand and explain some of the key legal consequences of entering into a contract of sale.
-Discuss some of the important consequences of entering into a contract of sale, and the legal problems that can be associated with these issues.
-Demonstrate an understanding of the court decisions that have authoritatively determined what the law is with regard to these legal consequences. - Write short essays, supported by authority, explaining one or another of the legal consequences of entering into a sale contract Write case notes on the leading precedents discussed and examined during the course.
-Understand and explain the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached.
-Define the various legal duties.
-Describe and explain how these duties impact upon buyers and sellers respectively.
-Demonstrate an understanding of the court decisions that have authoritatively determined what these legal duties are.
-Describe and explain the remedies that may flow if these duties are breached. - Write short essays, supported by authority, explaining the various legal duties imposed upon buyers and sellers respectively, and the remedies available where such duties are breached.
-Understand and explain the features of certain special types of sale contracts, and sales regulated by statutes. - Discuss the important or unique features of special sale contracts such as auction sales Discuss the legal requirements that attach to certain common sales regulated by statutory enactments, such as property sales, sales of moveable property on credit, and internet sales. - Write short essays, supported by authority, explaining the legal features of special forms of sale contract or contracts regulated by statute.
+Understand, analyse and evaluate some of the key legal consequences of entering into a contract of sale. - Define and discuss these legal consequences - Explain, analyse, compare/contrast, distinguish the requirements that have to be satisfied where these consequences ensue Demonstrate a critical understanding of the court decisions that have authoritatively determined what the consequences are. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.
+Understand, analyse and evaluate the legal duties that are imposed upon buyers and sellers, and the consequences that flow if these duties are breached. - Define and discuss these duties and their remedies - Explain and analyse critically these duties and their respective remedies - Demonstrate a critical understanding of the court decisions that have authoritatively determined what the various elements and requirements are. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.
+Understand, analyse and evaluate the features of certain special types of sale contracts, and sales regulated by statutes.
+Distinguish in what circumstances legislation, as opposed to the common law, will apply.
+Demonstrate a critical understanding of how legislation changes the legal position if it is applicable. - Use all these techniques in presenting written answers to authentic problem-type scenario questions.
 Apply the knowledge acquired during the course to solve practical problems with regard to sale contracts.
 Identify the relevant legal problem or issue.
-State the relevant law, and discuss the relevant legal precedents with regard to that issue.
-Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding. - Write judgments or opinions in which a practical problem is analysed and solved on the basis of the relevant law and precedents.
+Select and discuss the relevant law, and apply or evaluate the relevant legal precedents with regard to that issue.
+Apply the law to the facts in order to come to a reasoned conclusion about the problem, and the legal remedies that might flow from the finding, or propose a new solution to the problem. in which a practical problem